 Directors are encouraged to attend all meetings of the Board and the Board Committees of which they are members, to attend such meetings fully prepared, and during meetings to devote their attention to the matters under consideration.
-Where a director's absence from a meeting is unavoidable, the director is responsible for contacting the Chairman, the Chief Executive Officer or a Secretary of the Company as soon as possible for a briefing on the substantive elements of the meeting.
+Where a director's absence from a meeting is unavoidable, the director is responsible for contacting the Chairman, the

+Chief Executive Officer or a Secretary of the Company as soon as possible for a briefing on the substantive elements of the meeting.

 The Company completed its Qualifying Transaction on May 18, 2011, Sandy Chim, Hua Bai and Howard Bernier have been directors since that time.
-Mr. Jiong Hui Wang was first elected as a director of the Company on September 28, 2011.
-Ms. Lee was first elected as a director of the Company on September 29, 2014.
-Mr. Yiyan Chen was appointed to the Board as a WISCO representative on June 14, 2019.
-Mr. Pengfeng Zhu was appointed a director on June 14, 2019 as a WISCO representative.
-Miss Gloria Wong was appointed a director on September 19, 2019.
+Jionghui Wang was first elected as a director of the Company on September 28, 2011.
+Kit Ying (Karen) Lee was first elected as a director of the Company on September 29, 2014.
+Yiyan Chen was appointed to the Board as a WISCO representative on June 14, 2019.
+Gloria Wong was appointed a director on September 19, 2019.
+Jianlong Yang was appointed a director as a WISCO representative on November 13, 2020.

-Since April 1, 2020, the Company has held five Board meetings, and its committees met or acted by written consent on seven occasions.
-The record of attendance of directors at these full Board meetings and participation in consents is as follows, with the percentage of meetings and participation in consents for a director as set out below referring to the percentage of Board meetings and participation in consents by that directors.
-In addition to these Board meetings and participation in consents, meetings of the Board's committees were held during the period.
+From April 1, 2020 to March 31, 2021, the Board held seven meetings and acted once by written consent, and its committees met or acted by written consent on ten occasions.
+The record of attendance of directors at these full Board meetings and participation in consents is as follows, with the percentage of meetings and participation in consents for a director as set out below referring to the percentage of Board meetings and participation in consents by that director.

-Name Board meetings attended/participation in consents Percentage of 2019-20 Board meetings attended/participation in consents Sandy Chim 7 100%
+Name Board meetings attended / participation in consents Percentage of fiscal year 2020-21 Board meetings attended/participation in consents

-Ben Koon (David) Wong (2) 2 100%

-Gloria Wong (3) 3 100%
+Sandy Chim 8 100%

+Howard Bernier (1) 8 100%

-Hua Bai 5 100%
+Hua Bai 8 100%

+Jionghui Wang (1) 7 88%

-Kit Ying (Karen) Lee(1) 7 100%
+Kit Ying (Karen) Lee (1) 8 100%

-Howard Bernier (1) 7 100%

-Yiyan Chen 3 60%
+Yiyan Chen (4) 5 71%

-Pengfeng Zhu 4 80%
+Pengfeng Zhu (2)(4) 5 100%

-Jiong Hui Wang (1) 7 100%
+Gloria Wong 8 100%

+Jianlong Yang (3) 2 100%

-- In connection with the five meetings/participation in consents of the full Board held, on seven occasions the independent directors with partially other directors in attendance, with all the independent directors in attendance at each of those meetings. - 2.
-Ben Koon (David) Wong resigned as director of the company on September 19, 2019.
-He attended all board meetings before his resignation. - 3.
-Gloria Wong was appointed as director of the group on September 19, 2019, she attended all board meetings since her appointment.
+- 1. In connection with the eight meetings and participation in consents of the full Board held, on seven occasions the independent directors considered whether to meet without non-independent members and/or management members in attendance. - 2.
+Pengfeng Zhu resigned as director of the Company on November 13, 2020.
+He attended all Board meetings before his resignation. - 3.
+Jianlong Yang was appointed as director of the Company on November 13, 2020.
+He attended all Board meetings since his appointment. - 4.
+Among the seven Board meetings held, in one meeting Yiyan Chen and Pengfeng Zhu, both directors nominated by WISCO, had an interest in a matter under discussion and recused themselves from attending the meeting.
+As such, the meeting is excluded from their record of attendance.